ak-aadhi-kumar/CSC-106/README.md

-# CSC-106
+# CSC106
-All the code I have written for my CSC-106 class.
+This is all the code I've written on stream for CSC106.
+VoDs can be found at my youtube channel: https://youtube.com/AK_Aadhi_Kumar.